-g produced through the year, at each level within the Authority, and appropriately reviewed and followed en as a whole, fair, balanced and understandable?
+Is reliable reporting and data being produced through the year, at each level within the Authority, and appropriately reviewed and followed up?

+Is the Statement of Accounts, taken as a whole, fair, balanced and understandable?

 Are the Authority's processes operating effectively?